bernborgess/roundingsat/README.md

 [Elffers and Nordström, 2018] J. Elffers and J. Nordström.
 Divide and Conquer: Towards Faster Pseudo-Boolean Solving. *IJCAI 2018*, 1291-1299.

-## Quick debug tests with VeriPB
+## Debug tests with VeriPB

-The following commands run roundingsat_debug for one second on a list of relatively small decision and optimization instances, and verifies the generated proofs with VeriPB (https://github.com/StephanGocht/VeriPB).
+After compiling a debug version, the following executes debug test runs checking runtime invariants, the solver result, and the generated proofs with VeriPB (https://github.com/StephanGocht/VeriPB).

-    `cd test`
-    `./test_proofs.sh 1`

-To run with a timeout of, say, 10s run

-    `./test_proofs.sh 10`
+    cd build_debug
+    make testruns

+Equivalently, execute

+    tests/run_tests.sh <timeout> <binary>

+to test the given RoundingSat binary with runs with a given timeout.